-As of May 31, 2021, the Group has outstanding trade receivables amounting to \$\mathbb{P}\$5,586.40 million, gross of allowance for expected credit losses (ECL) amounting to \$\mathbb{P}\$190.75 million.
+As of May 31, 2022, the Group has outstanding trade receivables amounting to P6,088.40 million, gross of allowance for expected credit losses (ECL) amounting to P163.35 million.
 The estimation of ECL is significant to our audit as it involves the exercise of significant management judgment and estimates.

-Key areas of judgment and estimates include: segmenting the Group's credit risk exposures; defining default; determining assumptions to be used in the ECL model, such as probability of default, timing and amounts of expected net recoveries from defaulted accounts; and incorporating forward-looking information (called overlays), including the impact of coronavirus pandemic, in calculating ECL.
+Key areas of judgment and estimates include: segmenting the Group's credit risk exposures; defining default; determining assumptions to be used in the ECL model, such as probability of default, timing and amounts of expected net recoveries from defaulted accounts; and incorporating forward-looking information (called overlays).